jjurm/cssz-web/content/events/2024-10-18-meetndine-autumn24.md

         Registration is now open.
 Please pay the registration fee within 2 days. **Signup available till the 16th of October.** Later only upon request per email.
 ---

 Join us for an exciting cultural dinner at the University of Zurich on **October 18, 2024**, from **19:00 to 22:00**.
 This is a wonderful opportunity to connect with fellow students while indulging in the rich flavors of **Goulash**, a hearty dish with deep roots in Central European cuisine.
+In addition, we will have a **Pilsner Urquell** on tap.

 ## **About the dish**